TECHJUVI/BadUSB_Payloads/Windows Payloads/Wifi Payloads/Capture_Wifi_Profile___Email/readme.md

+<h1>README!!</h1>
+<h2>WIFI Profile capture and Email</h2>

-This payload Steals a targets Wifi profile.
-I.E. SSID, Passowrd and Authentication type.
+<i>This payload Steals a targets WIFI Profile.
+I.E. SSID, Passowrd and Authentication type;

-Saves the profile to a text file named "Profile.txt" on the targets desktop.
+Saves the profile to a text file named "Profile.txt" on the targets desktop;
 Then sends the contents of Profile.txt (which contains the targets wifi profile) via a gmail to an email address of your choosing.
+After the WIFI Profile contents is emailed the Profile.txt file is delted and the payload leaves to trace on the targets machine of being executed.</i>

+<hr></hr>
-You must Edit the script to include a sender Gamils account creds as well as a recievers email address.
+**You must Edit the script to include a sender Gmails account creds as well as a recievers email address.

 **Wifi Profile can only be sent via Gmail but can be received to any email.**